Purchases of medicines in the EU/EEA

 You may be entitled to reimbursement of your expenses for medicines purchased in another EU/EEA country.

-This applies to medicines that give entitlement to reimbursement in Norway in accordance with the blue prescription (blåresept) scheme, or which have been requisitioned on an h-prescription (in Norwegian).
-This does not apply to medicines bought through an online pharmacy abroad that you get sent to Norway.
+This applies to medicines that give entitlement to reimbursement in Norway in accordance with the blue prescription (blåresept) scheme or which have been requisitioned on an h-prescription.
+You may not be reimbursed for medicines bought through an online pharmacy abroad that you get sent to Norway.

 See also the information on reimbursement of expenses for medical supplies (in Norwegian) and reimbursement of expenses for fertility drugs.